HyagoOliveira/InputSystem/README.md

 ## Using Unity Localization System

-If your project uses the Localization System provided by Unity, you can also attach the [LocalizedSpriteText](/Runtime/SpriteTexts/LocalizedSpriteText.cs) component in the same GameObject where a SpriteText component is:
+If your project uses the Localization System provided by Unity, you can also attach the [LocalizedSpriteText](/Runtime/SpriteTexts/LocalizedSpriteText.cs) component in the same GameObject where a SpriteTMP or SpriteUITK component is:

 ![Inspector for LocalizedSpriteText](/Documentation~/LocalizedSpriteText.png)